I am a postdoctoral associate at the Tobin Center at Yale University. I received my Ph.D. in Economics from Northwestern University.

-I am Economics Ph.D.
-Candidate from Northwestern University.
-My research focuses on healthcare economics through the lens of industrial organizations with a particular interest in information asymmetries.
+My research focuses on healthcare economics through the lens of industrial organizations with the particular interest in the information asymmetries and role of the public policy.

 Northwestern University